msaurah/DungeonDice/README.md

-A Dungeon explorer game with dices
+A Dungeon explorer game with dices, based on the board game Dungeon Roll.